 Through the Global Oscillation Network Group (GONG) program, NSO provides a fundamental data set to the community and contributes substantial staff research to the study of the structure and evolution of the solar interior over extended periods of time.
-Currently, these data are combined with data from the Solar and Heliospheric Observatory/Solar Oscillations Investigations (SOHO/SOI) experiment, and plans are in place to combine the data with data from the forthcoming Solar Dynamics Observatory/Helioseismic and Magnetic Imager (SDO/HMI) experiment.
+Currently, these data are combined with data from NASA's Solar and Heliospheric Observatory/Solar Oscillations Investigations (SOHO/SOI) experiment, and Solar Dynamics Observatory/Helioseismic and Magnetic Imager (SDO/HMI) experiment.
 The integration of these helioseismology experiments continues to revolutionize understanding of the Sun.
 These data enable solar researchers to investigate the structure of the deep solar interior, which maintains its role as a fundamental physics laboratory; to study the nature of the microphysics underlying the theory of stellar structure (e.g., the equation of state, opacities, diffusion of species, and the revolutionary new heavy element abundances); probe the structure of the upper and lower boundaries of the solar convection zone, where the solar dynamos are thought to operate; delineate the properties of subsurface rotation and flows and their evolution with the solar cycle; and investigate the physics of the p-mode oscillations themselves.

 Figure 2.1-1.
-This image shows the torsional oscillation flow pattern at a depth of 1000 km below the solar surface using GONG and MDI data.
+This image shows the torsional oscillation flow pattern at a depth of 7000 km below the solar surface using GONG and MDI data.
 The flow is similar to the jet stream in the atmospheres of Earth and Jupiter, and it migrates from the solar pole to the equator in 17 years.
 The flow is associated with the solar cycle; this picture shows the flow for cycles 23 and 24.
-The flow for cycle 24 is migrating more slowly than the cycle 23 flow; the one-year difference is a likely cause of the current extended minimum.
+The flow for cycle 24 is migrating more slowly than the cycle 23 flow; the 1.5-year difference is a likely cause of the current extended minimum.
+In addition, the flow for cycle 25 is now three years lat e in appearing, suggesting an even longer minimum between cycles 24 and 25.

 These helioseismology studies will help distinguish among competing dynamo models, contribute to the prediction of the solar activity cycle, and yield insights on the nature of the operative dynamo mechanism(s) in stars.
-GONG++ will complete observations covering a full 11-year solar cycle in 2012, marking the first cycle to be completely and consistently sampled with global helioseismology, which averages the solar interior conditions over portions of the Sun.
-The installation of higher-resolution cameras in mid 2001 enabled continual observations of the dynamics of the convection zone and surface activity.
-There is now only part of a single solar cycle with these unprecedented observations, which have revealed that the interaction of the subsurface flows and the surface magnetic activity is a complex process.
+GONG++ will complete observations covering a full 11-year solar cycle in 2012, marking the first cycle to be completely and consistently sampled with local helioseismology, which averages the solar interior conditions over portions of the Sun.
+These observations have revealed that the interaction of the subsurface flows and the surface magnetic activity is a complex process.
 It is imperative that multiple activity cycles be observed by the GONG facility in order to fully understand the interaction and the consequences for space weather.